|Department of Occupational Therapy Staff

 Admission is offered to the top students who apply after consideration of the admission score.

 Applicants are strongly encouraged to observe occupational therapy practice in a variety of settings.
 A minimum of 25 documented OT observation hours are required.
-Documentation forms for observation are included in the application packet.
+Documentation forms for observation downloaded from the university website at

 Core Performance Standards, which are fundamental tasks that must be performed to successfully complete the program, have been outlined and are available on the website or upon request from the program.